dgamboa/assignment_L/tracker.md

 - Build out parse functionality for where clause
   - Sat 10:30am CT (30min)
   - Sat 11:15am CT (45min)
-  - Sat 12:45pm CT (60min) -> review OR / IN; refactor where and field separator
+  - Sat 12:45pm CT (60min) -> review OR / IN; refactor separator for where clauses and fields
   - Sat 2:15pm CT (60min) -> refactor operator functionality
-  - TBD -> implement IN functionality
+  - Sat 7:15pm CT () -> implement IN / AND functionality